Chlorine

 Uses

-Chlorine is a very useful and important chemical element whose compounds we use regularly like sodium chloride.
+Chlorine is a very useful and important chemical element whose compounds we use regularly like Sodium chloride.
 Beside this, it is also used in industries in large quantities to make a wide variety of products.
 For example, bleaching agents, insecticides, cleaning products, pharmaceuticals, plastics, and textile.

 Chlorine is very effective in killing germs and is mostly used to kill the germs from drinking water to avoid infectious diseases.